run-llama/llama_index/llama-index-packs/llama-index-packs-finchat/README.md

-# Corrective Retrieval Augmented Generation Llama Pack
+# Finance Chat Llama Pack based on OpenAIAgent

 This LlamaPack implements a hierarchical agent based on LLM for financial chat and information extraction purposed.